Gay bars and clubs are the lifelines of the lgbqt community.

 Throughout time gay bars and clubs even influenced LGBT culture.
 House music became popular through clubs like the Warehouse and Paradise Garage.
 Drag shows were popularized through continued to influence the LGBT social scene.
 Fundraisers, drag shows, and other social events have occurred at these venues.

-Gays Bars and Clubs Today
+Gays Bars in NYC Today

-Fast forward today many gay bars and clubs have closed down for both economic and social reasons.
+Fast forward today many gay bars in NYC have closed down for both economic and social reasons.
 Economic factors like rising rents and gentrification are primary reasons.
 One major social factor is the use of dating apps.
 With the creation of Grindr and Jack’d gay men have been able to meet other men at the click of a button without ever leaving their home.
 These social networking apps have allowed for many social connections.
 Another reason for the closing of many gay bars is that as homosexuality has become more acceptable more LGBT persons feel comfortable being in spaces catered to a primary straight crowd.

 At the same time many gay bars have been renovated and new ones are opening.
 In Bryan van Gorder’s article, “The 50 Most Popular Gay Bars in the United States” he described the plentiful amount of gay bars.
 In major cities like Las Vegas and New Orleans you will see a vibrant LGBT nightlife.